Corporate Governance Guidelines

 3. Loyalty and Ethics.
 In their roles as directors, all directors owe a duty of loyalty to the Company.
 This duty of loyalty mandates that the best interests of the Company take precedence over any interests possessed by a director.

 The Company has adopted a Code of Business Conduct and Ethics, including a compliance program to enforce the Code.
 Certain portions of the Code deal with activities of directors, particularly with respect to transactions in the securities of the Company, potential conflicts of interest, the taking of corporate opportunities for personal use, and competing with the Company.
-Directors should be familiar with the Code’s provisions in these areas and should consult with the Company’s General Counsel in the event of any issues.
+Directors should be familiar with the Code’s provisions in these areas and should consult with the Company’s Chief Legal Officer in the event of any issues.

 4. Management Succession.
-At least annually, the Board shall consider a succession plan, developed by management, addressing the policies and principles for selecting a successor to the Chief Executive Officer, both in an emergency situation and in the ordinary course of business.
-The succession plan should include an assessment of the experience, performance, skills and planned career paths for possible successors to the Chief Executive Officer.
+At least annually, the Board shall consider a succession plan, developed by management, addressing the policies and principles for selecting a successor to the Chief Executive Officer and certain other executive officers, both in an emergency situation and in the ordinary course of business.
+The succession plan should include an assessment of the experience, performance, skills and planned career paths for possible successors to the Chief Executive Officer and certain other executive officers.

 6. Resources.
-In performing its functions, the Board is entitled to rely on the advice, reports and opinions of management, counsel, accountants, auditors and other expert advisors.
-The Board shall have the authority to retain and approve the fees and retention terms of its outside advisors.
+In performing its functions, the Board and the Audit, Compensation, Governance, and Risk and Technology Committees are entitled to rely on the advice, reports and opinions of management, counsel, accountants, auditors and other expert advisors.
+The Board and the Audit, Compensation, Governance, and Risk and Technology Committees shall have the authority to retain and approve the fees and retention terms of its outside advisors at the Company’s expense.

 7. Interaction with the Public.
 The Board believes that the Company’s management generally has the authority and responsibility to speak for the Company publicly.
 In the event that management believes it is appropriate for the Board to communicate directly with the public or other constituencies, such comments should, in most circumstances, come from the Chairman.